Bobbie McLean, Killara

 “Using Kate and Chris’ genetics will only get us there quicker and easier, while still fitting with our farming philosophies and we know that they are just a phone call away for anything, if we ever need it.”

-Subscribe to our annual newsletter!
+Subscribe to our newsletter and sale updates!